PeterMarshall29/book1/_build/html/_sources/jupyternotebooks/glossary.md

 Template
   A blueprint for generic and reusable code for functions and classes

+Templates
+  A blueprint for generic and reusable code for functions and classes

 Translation unit
   Part of a program that can be separately compiled.
 Individual source, or header, files.